nuwavetech/lwc-rabbitmq/README.md

 Request completed in 0.056043 seconds.

 ```
-When done with the sample, stop the LightWave Client Pathway
+When done with the sample, stop the LightWave Client Pathway.
 ```
 TACL> RUN STOPPW
 ```